gchetty/lung-sliding-classifier/README.md

 [comment]: <> (TODO: Add project description.)
-We at [Deep Breathe](https://www.deepbreathe.ai/) sought to train a deep learning model for the task of predicting the presence (positive class) or absence (negative class) of lung sliding.
+We at [Deep Breathe](https://www.deepbreathe.ai/) sought to train a deep learning model for the task of predicting the presence (positive class) or absence (negative class) of lung sliding, for the purpose of automatic pneumothorax detection from lung ultrasound videos.

 [comment]: <> (TODO: Update table of contents to use correct links and section titles.)
 ## Table of Contents